Best General Liability Insurance Companies for Small Businesses in California

 Simply Business

-Simply Business ranks fourth overall for general liability insurance in California, mainly standing out for its broad-based affordability (ranking 3rd and 4th consistently for all industry areas) and comparison platform capabilities.
-Their buying process is slower, but they offer more customization due to their partner network for endorsements like a waiver of subrogation, additional insured and other term additions completely online.
-However, after buying they do not manage your policy or claims, and your service in this regard will vary depending on the provider you choose.
+Simply Business ranks fourth overall for general liability insurance in California, due to its affordability (ranking third and fourth for all industry areas) and comparison platform capabilities.
+The buying process is slower, but it offers more customization through its partner network for endorsements such as a waiver of subrogation, additional insured and other term additions, all completed online.
+After buying, Simply Business doesn't manage your policy or claims, and your service varies depending on the provider you choose.

 Where Simply Business performs best:

-• Businesses wanting to compare multiple carriers in one platform
+• Businesses wanting to compare multiple carriers on one platform

 • Those with complex coverage requirements and needs for customization

-• Smaller businesses with 0 to 4 employees
+• Smaller businesses with zero to four employees

 Where Simply Business performs less competitively: